 Senior Manager, Administration and Programming

-Bambi Mroz brings passion, organization and 10 years of teaching and publishing experience to the CT Women's Hall of Fame.
+Bambi Mroz brings 10 years of teaching and publishing experience to the CT Women's Hall of Fame along with a passion for public history programming.
 Originally from Indiana, Bambi migrated to Connecticut to pursue graduate studies in French at the University of Connecticut, where she also taught French language, literature and culture.
 During that time she also worked as an editorial assistant for an international French studies journal edited at UConn.
 After leaving graduate school, Bambi entered the business world, working as office manager for a busy commercial sign and graphics company.
 Coming to the CWHF fulfills her desire to work in the non-profit sector.

 Bambi holds a B.A. in French Education from Anderson University and an M.A. in French & Francophone Studies from the University of Connecticut.
 She has also completed all coursework toward a Ph.D. in French & Francophone Studies, with a focus on 20th-century French theatre.